Hardwired For Validation & Acceptance?

 Each of us was deliberately and uniquely created in soul form by a sacred, superior energy-based creator.
 I have been known to say to people from time to time, 'God does not make mistakes.
 Therefore, you exist because you have purpose and destiny.
 You need no validation, no acceptance, no approval from others.
 Those things are already yours.
 Humbly bow to yourself.'

 So yes, you've been hardwired for validation, but you can unlearn it by loving yourself as you would your own child.
-The only thing that will stop the endless chasing of approval is for you to truly awaken to the fact that we are all already validated through the blessing of being alive and aware that we are alive.
+The only thing that will stop the endless chasing of approval is for you to truly awaken to the fact that we are all already validated through the blessing life and being aware that we are alive.

 Don't waste another moment looking around for what is already inside of you.
 The pot of gold is not at the end of some far off rainbow.
 The pot of gold is YOU.